leethomason/alteraorbis/README.txt

 ---------------

-1. There is a lot of placeholder art in this version, and release art that isn't textured.
-Getting in the production assets will be a near term goal.
-2. Especially note that the placeholder Visitor model is the “Prime” model from Xenowar.
-3. There is NO save game compatibility.
+1. There is NO save game compatibility.
 Be sure to delete old games.
-4. If your avatar gets killed, ctrl-click will create a new one.
+2. If your avatar gets killed, ctrl-click will create a new one.
 (You can create a bunch if you wish).
-5. “Fast Mode" doesn't work very well.
+3. “Fast Mode" doesn't work very well.
 This will probably get removed.
-6. Rendering artifacts in voxel renderer need to be fixed.

 Getting Started